gls-fergius/Advanced-Runtime-Logging-GLS-UE5/README.md

 You can also try the demo in the assembled build together with the Lira game project.
 [Download WIN64 Android](https://drive.google.com/drive/folders/1khDViXzgYJkmTye6xRB3smmi_8WPFli0?usp=sharing)

+You can also download the demo plugin from Google Drive instead of cloning it.
+[Download Demo Plugin from Google Drive](https://drive.google.com/drive/folders/1R4LvuNhNuIRO7wzkGty7Yvl-XrLf38ig?usp=sharing)

 # Installation
 Follow these steps to install the demo plugin to Engine: